List of Royal Pains characters: Boris Kuester von Jurgens-Ratenicz

 At one point, Jill drops Boris' name in an attempt to prevent the hospital board's closing down her free clinic in an attempt to take it over; the stratagem works, but at the cost of losing Boris as a donor, as his privacy as an anonymous donor was violated.
-He is seen in the half-season finale flying out in a helicopter, despite his weakness, and retrieving Marisa from custody by unknown means.
-Also as a precaution against Eddie, he begins an investigation into the Lawsons to determine their implicitness in Eddie's role as a confidential informant, using his aide Catherine (Rena Sofer) posing as a patient.
+He is seen in the half-season finale flying out in a helicopter, despite his weakness, and retrieving Marissa from custody by unknown means.
+Also as a precaution against Eddie, he begins an investigation into the Lawsons to determine their implication in Eddie's role as a confidential informant, using his aide Catherine (Rena Sofer) posing as a patient.
 His findings are revealed to the family, which resulted in Eddie's heart attack.
 When it seems certain that Eddie will be convicted and sentenced to prison, he offers to have Eddie spirited out of the country and beyond extradition, but he makes it clear to Eddie that he is doing this for Hank and Evan's benefit because he believes that the brothers will be better off without Eddie in their lives.
-When he learns that Marisa is pregnant with his child and that Hank knew but did not tell him, he evicts Hank and Evan from his summer house.
+When he learns that Marissa is pregnant with his child and that Hank knew but did not tell him, he evicts Hank and Evan from his summer house.
 However, realizing his rashness and accepting the strength of Hank's ethics, he asks Hank to come back in Season 3 and HankMed moves back into the summer home.

 Hank discovers that Boris was poisoned with thallium, which caused, among other things, muscle spasms.
 The diagnosis was made on the basis of Boris' blood causing Hank's bare hand to tingle.
-The poison was found in the swimming pool, and Dieter was nowhere to be found.
+The poison was found in the swimming pool, and Dieter, Boris' manservant, was nowhere to be found.
 They discuss the possibility that Boris' family inheritance of illness may have been the result of "family politics".
 Things become more complicated when a member of Boris' family comes for a visit, bringing hopes of reconciliation.

 Boris is involved with Dimitri in a secret, multinational operation in Season 4.
-In the episode Off-Season's Greetings, it is hinted that he faked his own death in an explosion at Shadow Pond.
+In the episode "Off-Season's Greetings", it is hinted that he faked his own death in an explosion at Shadow Pond.
 In one episode Boris mentions visiting his family in Kleinwalsertal, Austria.

 In the series finale, after Hank and Evan discover Shadow Pond has been scrubbed of Boris's DNA, Boris reveals that his "family politics" have forced him to decide to retreat from public view altogether and he will be taking his wife and son to a secret location to live in peace and privacy.
 He and Hank painstakingly destroy all of his medical records, during which Hank deduces that Boris has some Russian ancestry and that Russian oligarchs are trying to persuade him to help run the country, an idea Boris is not opposed to but wishes to do in his own time and on his own terms.